Animal Tissues Class 9

 Muscular Tissue

-Muscular tissue is a specialized type of tissue in our bodies responsible for generating movement, maintaining posture, and producing heat.
+Muscular tissue is a specialised type of tissue in our bodies responsible for generating movement, maintaining posture, and producing heat.
 It consists of elongated cells called muscle fibres or myocytes.
 These muscle fibres contain unique proteins that allow them to contract and relax, leading to movement.

 There are three main types of muscular tissue: